Exploring Relations among Fairness Notions in Discrete Fair Division: Fairness Notions

+\Cref{defn:propx} differs from \citet{aziz2020polynomial} and \citet{li2022almost} in two ways.
+First, we use strict inequalities in \cref{defn:propx}, similar to our definition of PROP1.
+Second, we replaced `transferring a good' by `transferring a positive-valued subset', and `transferring out a chore' by `transferring out a negative-valued subset', similar to our definition of EFX.
+We prove in \extCref{sec:notions:propx} that, just like with EFX, our definition of PROPx simplifies for submodular valuations over goods, for submodular valuations over chores, and for (strictly) positive or negative marginals.

-PROPx (PROP up to any item) \cite{aziz2020polynomial,li2022almost}, PROPavg (PROP up to the min-avg good) \cite{kobayashi2025proportional}, and PROPm (PROP up to the minimax item) \cite{baklanov2021achieving} are strengthenings of PROP1.
-Due to space limitations, we formally describe them in \cref{sec:notions:propx,sec:notions:propm-propavg}.
-Our definitions are a little different from the original definitions because they also work for mixed manna, and the original definitions of PROPavg and PROPm have minor errors.
+PROPavg (PROP up to the min-avg item) \citep{kobayashi2025proportional}, and PROPm (PROP up to the minimax item) \citep{baklanov2021achieving} are strengthenings of PROP1 and relaxations of PROPx.
+We formally describe them in \extCref{sec:notions:propm-propavg}.
+Just like PROPx, our formal definitions for PROPm and PROPavg differ from the original definitions, and our definitions simplify for special cases.
+See \extCref{sec:notions:propm-propavg} for details.